Jawad-o0/E-Rehnuma/README.md

 ---

+### 📱 Mobile-First Engineering
+Recognizing that **90% of users** interact with civic services while "in the field," the platform is engineered with a **Mobile-First UX strategy**:
+* **Thumb-Friendly Navigation:** Optimized touch targets for one-handed use in crowded environments.
+* **Low-Bandwidth Optimization:** Designed to perform reliably on mobile data (3G/4G).
+* **Field Utility:** Persistent access to emergency numbers and WhatsApp sharing for real-time document coordination.

+---

 ### ♿ Accessibility Commitment
 The architecture of E-Sarkari Rehnuma prioritizes inclusivity.
 By implementing **Urdu Nastaliq typography**, high-contrast visual elements, and universal voice support, the platform ensures that essential information is accessible to all demographics, regardless of technological proficiency.